This Rat Tale Will Change Your Life

-He was rescued from PETCO by a compassionate animal lover who knows that it’s important never to be silent.
+He was rescued from PETCO by a compassionate animal lover who knows that it’s important to never be silent.
 When she first spotted him, he could barely breathe and was literally gasping for every breath:

 Despite reporting his condition to the manager, nothing had been done to help him when she checked back later, so she purchased him (and was later reimbursed by PETCO) and rushed him to a nearby vet’s office.
 Ricky was diagnosed with a chronic respiratory condition that is commonly found in animal-breeding facilities because of unhealthy living conditions.
 Luckily, Ricky was saved and nursed back to health by his new foster mom … ME!

 Most people know that buying dogs supports puppy mills, so adopting cats and dogs is always the way to go.
 Yet there are tons of other animals living in terrible conditions similar to those at puppy mills, including rats with distinct personalities like Ricky, mice, hamsters, and other small animals.
 The companies that provide these animals to pet stores care more about profit than the animals’ health or well-being.